If you have bradycardia symptoms it indicates your brain and other vital organs are not getting the oxygen they need. Let me explain more.

 Why is a slow heart rate common when you have low thyroid function?

 Research reveals the thyroid hormones control three main aspects of your heart health.
-Your thyroid hormones help;
+The thyroid hormones help;

-- control the pace of your heart rate.
+- control the pace of the heart rate.

 - regulate the force of each heartbeat.

-- maintain the physical strength of your heart by supporting ongoing tissue repair, and growth.
+- maintain the physical strength of the heart by supporting ongoing tissue repair, and growth.

 How To Get Your Heart Rate Tested